mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 about the front of the Opera House on the main street of Bozeman, Montana.
 This task along with having students write about the back of one of their thumbs was to teach them to see and think on their own and to not rely on those before or around them.

-People, companies and institutions, often immediately try to find answers to their problems.
-This makes me think of how companies quickly cloned [the Spotify organizational model](https://labs.spotify.com/2014/03/27/spotify-engineering-culture-part-1/) and many, including Spotify themselve, later found that it needed to be tweaked.

 As with many things in life, I think there is a pendulum that needs to be in equilibrium.
 We can't entirely neglect the experiences of those before or